mercenaruss/uzg-manual/docs/faq-and-lifehacks.md

 ## Add some functionality
 ### UZG-01 & ESPHome firmware
 You can run ESPHome firmware on your UZG-01 device.
-Follow this [official repository](https://github.com/mercenaruss/uzg-01-esphome) for the latest ESPHome YAML file.
+Follow this [to BTProxy](bt-proxy.md) for last yaml and firmware.

 - ESPHome Bluetooth Proxy, follow [this manual](bt-proxy.md).
 - ESPHome [Bluetooth Low Energy Tracker Hub](https://esphome.io/components/esp32_ble_tracker.html).